 #9 You Get to Stay Together in the On-Site Dorm

 There are a few options for accommodations while on this program but I would highly suggest staying at the dorm (either with a hall bathroom or a personal).
 It really changed the connections I made with the other teachers attending the institute.
 Nothing gets you closer than groggily shuffling to the showers together, cooking dinner in the communal kitchen, or just grabbing a 6-pack of beers and hanging out on the couch.
 I wouldn’t change this experience for all the 5-star hotels in the world.

 #10 You Walk Away with an Understanding of Education Policy

 One of the most powerful things I walked away with was a deep understanding on political and educational policy when it comes to the First Amendment.
-One of the most influential speakers on this subject was Charles Haynes, a Vice President at the First Amendment Center in the Newseum Institute in Washington, D.C.
-He co-authered books and pamphlets that really helped me to understand how teaching about religion is really imperative in our current global climate and he walked us through scenarios to ensure that we could assist our schools and districts to create an inclusive and appropriate relationship with religious traditions.
+One of the most influential speakers on this subject was Charles Haynes, a Vice President at the First Amendment Center in the Newseum Institute in Washington, D.C. (*which has unfortunately since closed).
+He co-authored books and pamphlets that really helped me to understand how teaching about religion is really imperative in our current global climate and he walked us through scenarios to ensure that we could assist our schools and districts to create an inclusive and appropriate relationship with religious traditions.